Thibault Anselmet, ski mountaineering world champion

 A family story

 Like many local children, Thibault Anselmet took up skiing when he could barely walk.
-Not surprising, given that his father was a mountaineer himself.
-A member of the Ski Club at Bonneval sur Arc (a resort that has been awarded the "Terre d'Alpinisme" label by the UNESCO Committee), he took to the peaks before switching to ski mountaineering as a teenager.
+Not surprising, with a father who was himself a mountaineer.
+A member of the Ski Club de Bonneval sur Arc (a resort awarded the "Terre d'Alpinisme" label by the Unesco Committee), he took to the peaks before switching to ski mountaineering as a teenager.
 And it wasn't long before he was following in his father's footsteps.
 Between transmission and admiration: "He used to pick me up from boarding school on Wednesdays to end the day with dry climbs in our Haute Maurienne Vanoise resorts.

 Ski mountaineering became much more than a discipline for the young man from Maurienne: "This sport is physically and mentally difficult, and you learn a lot about yourself.
 You discover yourself.
 It also lets you go wherever you want in the mountains, without being restricted to slopes or lifts."